ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 A [subnet](https://{DomainName}/docs/infrastructure/vpc/vpc-glossary.html#subnet) is an IP address range.
 It is bound to a single zone and cannot span multiple zones or regions.
 For the purposes of VPC, the important characteristic for a subnet is the fact that subnets can be isolated from one another, as well as being interconnected in the usual way.
 Subnet isolation can be accomplished by Network [Access Control Lists](https://{DomainName}/docs/infrastructure/vpc/vpc-glossary.html#access-control-list) (ACLs) that act as firewalls to control the flow of data packets among subnets.
 Similarly, security groups act as virtual firewalls to control the flow of data packets to and from individual VSIs.
 {:shortdesc}

+In short, using VPC you can define a
 - software defined network
 - isolate workloads
 - fine control of inbound/outbound traffic